Employment conditions during natural disasters and emergencies

 Natural disasters often result in employees requiring time off to care for themselves or their family.
 Employers should keep in mind the health and wellbeing of their staff when granting access to leave entitlements.

-All employees are entitled to two days of compassionate leave to spend time with a member of their immediate family or household who has sustained a life-threatening illness or injury.
+All employees are entitled to two days of compassionate leave per occasion to spend time with a member of their immediate family or household who has sustained a life-threatening illness or injury.
 Compassionate leave may also be taken after the death of a member of the employee’s immediate family or household.
 Employees (other than casual employees) are entitled to be paid for periods of compassionate leave.

 Notice and evidence requirements

 The National Employment Standards (NES) require an employee to notify their employer when they take personal/carer's leave or compassionate leave.
 The employer, after being notified, may require the employee to provide evidence to support the leave period.

 For example, an employer may request that the employee provide a medical certificate.